School of Business

 MIST 3330 - Human-Computer Interaction and Innovation (3 Credits)

 This course is a study of development and implementation processes, tactics, and strategies based upon systems planning results.
 Special attention is devoted to the development of end-user support systems.
-Offered: Fall.

 Restrictions: